 Displaced Tibial Plateau Fracture

-If you’re dealing with a tibial plateau fracture and need expert care, Benjamin W. Szerlip, DO, a fellowship-trained shoulder and sports medicine surgeon in Austin, Texas, specializes in advanced treatments to restore knee function and mobility.
+If you’re dealing with a tibial plateau fracture, reach out to Benjamin W. Szerlip, DO, in Austin or Georgetown, Texas.
+As a fellowship-trained shoulder and sports medicine surgeon, he specializes in advanced treatments to restore knee function and mobility.
 Contact his office today to discuss your treatment options!

 What Patients Are Saying